nutanix-japan/ocp-hci/ocp_wordpress_deploy/ocp_wordpress_deploy.rst

 #.
 Login to the wordpress site using admin and the password you used to install wordpress application

 #.
-You will see the wordpress administraion page
+You will see the wordpress administration page

 #.
 Lets populate some data by creating a new admin user